Pray for the peace of Jerusalem. Those who love you will prosper. Psalm 122:6

 and prosperity within your palaces.

-8 For my brothers’ and companions’ sakes,
+8 For the sake of my brothers and companions,

 I will now say, “Peace be within you.”